MrGrappleMan/Fynelium/README.md

 Enter the password that you had set up for the user you are on.

-You may close the terminal.
+Your device should reboot automatically once the procedure is done.
+Do not use your device or even close the terminal as it will interfere with the installation process.
+Ensure internet connection is stable.

-Your device should restart automatically, so ensure that you don't do any important work.
-Don't interfere with package management till reboot
+After the reboot you may use the device normally.